top of page

 Can You Use Both?

-Your needs may also change over time—what works now may need adjustment later.
+Your needs may change over time.
+What works today might need adjustment later.

-Margaret, 68, Adelaide: "I use pads during the day when I'm out shopping or visiting friends—they're comfortable and no one knows.
-At night, I switch to pants because they hold more and I sleep better knowing there won't be leaks."
+Margaret, 68, from Adelaide, says, "I use pads during the day when I'm out shopping or visiting friends—they're comfortable and no one knows.
+At night, I switch to pants because they hold more, and I sleep better knowing there won't be leaks."

 Quick FAQs